joeykblack/resume/joeykblack_resume_with_phone_for_dod.md

 	Software Engineer, 6/22/2009 - Present

-	- As a member of the Architectural Design Team, I assist in developing high level organizational architecture, promote re-usability, and coordinating consistency across projects.
+	- As a member of the Architectural Design Team, I assist in developing high level organizational architecture, promoting re-usability, and coordinating consistency across projects.
 	- As the Team Lead for MXES_IF, I lead daily standup meetings, as well as coordinate analysis, design, development, and testing.
 	- As the Architect for several projects, I develop high level solutions that align with our organizational goals and standards, facilitate long term supportability and maintainability, and are feasible with the given resource, time, and system constraints.
 	- As a Developer on several major projects, I have implemented multiple solutions including: